geospatialem/conferences/2015/2015NACIS.md

   * Mashup of data, art, and communication.
 Split it up - design is a component.
 Start learning new technologies where you feel comfortable (ie. design → Mapbox Studio).
   * Teach technology and spatial principles, not the tools (ie. Google, Leaflet, OpenLayers) with the ability to adapt.
   * No one solution, many solutions are available.
-  * Failure is okay.
-It teaches you along the way.
+  * "Failure is okay.
+Sometimes the best way to learn what works by learning what doesn't work.
+It teaches you along the way." -[Mike Foster](http://www.twitter.com/mjfoster83)
   * Dependent on the student/learner.
 Meet people where they are on the spectrum.
   * Not a method: mapping is a phenomenon, not a vehicle.
   * Use what they know and extend on their knowledge.